Hareesh108/reactcraft-snippets/README.md

 ## 🚀 Why ReactCraft?

 Save keystrokes.
 Save time.
 Save your sanity.
-Whether you're building components, working with hooks, or setting up context — **ReactCraft** has your back (and your code).
+Whether you're building components, working with hooks, or setting up context — **Advanced React Snippets** has your back (and your code).

 > 🪄 *"Turn repetitive typing into single-word magic!"*